eclipse-bluechi/bluechi/README.md

 ### Running

-At the moment the hirte-client and hirte-node binary do only print a simple greeting and exit.
+At the moment the hirtectl binary do only print a simple greeting and exit.

 #### hirte